Bilevel Programs Meet Deep Learning: A Unifying View on Inference Learning Methods: Surrogates for Bilevel Programs

-Since the learning problem in deep networks in Eq.~\ref{eq:DNN} is a nested minimization tasks, we first consider singly nested i.e.\ bilevel problems.
+Since the learning problem in deep networks in Eq.~\ref{eq:DNN} is a nested minimization task, we first consider singly nested i.e.\ bilevel problems.
 For an outer loss $\ell(\cdot)$ and inner objective $E(\cdot;\cdot)$ we introduce the bilevel minimization problem

 where we assume that $E$ has a unique minimizer for each feasible value $\theta$.
-We also require that the outer loss $\ell$ is bounded from below and that $\ell(z) < \infty$ for all $z$.
-W.l.o.g.\ we assume that $\min_z \ell(z)=0$.
+We also require that the outer loss $\ell$ is differentiable, bounded from below and that $\ell(z) < \infty$ for all $z$.
+The first step is to rewrite Eq.~\ref{eq:bilevel} using an \emph{optimal value reformulation} for bilevel programs~\citep{outrata1988note} (and see~\citet{dempe2013bilevel} for a discussion of several reformulations for bilevel programs),